-People often think about tapping into their retirement savings when money gets tight.
-Sometimes withdrawing money from a tax-deferred retirement plan can prevent a financial disaster, but taking an early distribution comes with stiff taxes and penalties.
+People often think about tapping into their retirement savings when money gets tight or emergencies arise.
+Sometimes, withdrawing money from a tax-deferred retirement plan can indeed prevent a financial disaster.
+However, taking an early withdrawal from a retirement plan comes with stiff taxes and penalties.

 Early Distribution Penalties

 The early-distribution penalty is 10% in addition to any income taxes that you'd owe on the withdrawal.
 This penalty increases to 25% if you withdraw the funds from a SIMPLE IRA within two years of joining this type of retirement plan.
 You might want to wait before withdrawing the money to avoid this penalty if you're close to age 59 1/2.

 Allowable exemptions vary by the type of retirement plan you have.

 There's no penalty for first-time homebuyers when they withdraw up to $10,000 from an IRA, or for unemployed persons using the money to pay for health insurance.
 There's also no penalty if the money is used for college tuition or high medical expenses.

 Distributions from a 401(k) or 403(b) retirement plan have fewer exceptions.
 You can dodge the penalty if you are over 55 years old and are retired or have left your job, or if you're using the money to pay for high medical bills (like the IRA exception), or if the withdrawal is part of a divorce settlement.